Professor - Music

-Dr. Yali You teaches cello, music history, chamber music, and has been conducting the orchestra at Hamline University in St. Paul since 1996.
+Dr. Yali You teaches cello, music history, and chamber music and has been conducting the orchestra at Hamline University in St. Paul since 1996.
 A native of China, she received her Doctor of Musical Arts in cello performance from the College-Conservatory of Music at University of Cincinnati (1989-1996), Master of Music (1986-1987) and Certificate in Performance (1987-1988) from Northwestern University.
 Her Bachelor's degree is from the Shanghai Conservatory of Music (1980-1984).
 Dr. You also attended the Peabody Conservatory of Music at Johns Hopkins University (1988-1989).

 Dr. You’s solo and ensemble performances include the Beijing Film Orchestra, the Washington, DC Chamber Orchestra, the Aspen Music Festival, the Ravinia Music Festival, the Lake Superior Music Festival, and National Public Radio.